spdk/spdk/docker/README.md

 Running `docker-compose -f docker-compose.monitoring.yaml up` creates 3 docker containers:

--- storage-target: Contains SPDK NVMe-oF target exposing single subsystem based on malloc bdev.
+- storage-target: Contains SPDK NVMe-oF target exposing single subsystem based on malloc bdev.
--- [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) is a very minimal memory footprint agent for collecting and sending metrics and events.
+- [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) is a very minimal memory footprint agent for collecting and sending metrics and events.
--- [prometheus](https://prometheus.io/) is leading open-source monitoring solution.
+- [prometheus](https://prometheus.io/) is leading open-source monitoring solution.

-`telegaf` connects to `spdk` via `rpc_http_proxy.py` and uses `bdev_get_iostat` commands to fetch bdev statistics.
+`telegraf` connects to `spdk` via `rpc_http_proxy.py` and uses `bdev_get_iostat` commands to fetch bdev statistics.

-In order to see data change, once all of the 3 containers are brought up, use `docker-compose run traffic-generator-nvme`` to generate some traffic.
+In order to see data change, once all of the 3 containers are brought up, use `docker-compose run traffic-generator-nvme` to generate some traffic.

 Open Prometheus UI or query via cmdline.
 E.g.: